 We’d like to share a tale of two drastically different people and their actions during the course of a period of market declines, political unrest and overall uncertainty.

 Fred has gone through one of the most difficult periods of his entire life.
 Like many investors, he's endured substantial losses in his portfolio.
-He can calculate to the penny how much his accounts have declined from the peak (he tracks this daily).
+He can calculate to the penny how much he's "lost" (he tracks this daily).